GatoLoko/Wattpad2Epub/README.md

 - [x] Implement a GUI to download a single book
 - [x] Make sure the program is still usable in CLI mode
 - [ ] Add usable feedback to the GUI so that it will not fail silently
-- [ ] Add a way to download several ebooks at once
+- [x] Add a way to download several ebooks at once
-- [ ] Progress notifications
+- [ ] Progress bar / notifications